hackfor555/_2ch/README.md

 # bulletin_board_spring

-This is 2ch like simple bulletin board app.
+This is a simple bulletin board app for checking basic CRUD function.
 You can post texts and can see other's.
 You can register and login.
 Also you can hit good button to posts.